zaiisao/Documentation/en/Interactive Broadcast/custom_video_windows.md

 ---
-title: Custom Video Source and Sink
+title: Custom Video Source and Renderer
 description:
 platform: Windows
-updatedAt: Tue Dec 10 2019 04:20:28 GMT+0800 (CST)
+updatedAt: Wed Dec 11 2019 03:08:54 GMT+0800 (CST)
 ---
-# Custom Video Source and Sink
+# Custom Video Source and Renderer
 ## Introduction

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.